w3f/polkadot-wiki/docs/learn/learn-proxies.md

 ### Staking

-The **Staking** type allows staking-related transactions, but do not confuse a staking proxy with the controller account.
+The **Staking** type allows staking-related transactions.
+Do not confuse a staking proxy with the controller account.
 Within the staking pallet, some transactions must come from the stash account, while others must come from the controller account.
 The stash account is meant to stay in cold storage, while the controller account makes day-to-day transactions like setting session keys or deciding which validators to nominate.
 The stash account still needs to make some transactions such as bonding extra funds or designating a new controller account.
-A proxy doesn't change the _roles_ of stash and controller accounts, but does allow the stash to be accessed even less frequently than using a controller account.
+A proxy doesn't change the _roles_ of stash and controller accounts but does allow the stash to be accessed even less frequently than using a controller account.

 ### Identity Judgement

-The **Identity Judgement** proxies are in charge of allowing registrars to make judgement on an account's identity.
-If you are unfamiliar with judgements and identities on chain, please refer to [this page](learn-identity.md#judgements).
+The **Identity Judgement** proxies are in charge of allowing registrars to make judgments on an account's identity.
+If you are unfamiliar with judgment and identities on chain, please refer to [this page](learn-identity.md#judgements).

 ### Cancel